Molx32/websec/README.md

 ### :white_check_mark: Check anomalies
 Anomalies are suspect behaviors that may or may not be harmful.
-- 302 Redirect with a body
+- Analyze 302 Redirect with a body
+- Analyze any method overide (_method=POST) (Param miner)
+- Analyze any header weird behavior (Param miner)

 ### :white_check_mark: Analyze cookies